MISRA C: A Focus on Writing Clear, Maintainable CodeStatus: Coming up in April 2024!

 Dynamic memory allocation tends to be non-deterministic; the time taken to allocate memory may not be predictable and the memory pool may become fragmented, resulting in unexpected allocation failures.
 In this session the problems will be outlined in detail and an approach to deterministic dynamic memory allocation detailed.

-Power Management in Embedded SystemsStatus: Coming up in April 2023!
+Power Management in Embedded SystemsStatus: Available Now

 The importance of power management in today’s embedded designs has been steadily growing as an increasing number of battery powered devices are developed.
 Often power optimizations are left to the very end of the project cycle, almost as an afterthought.
 In this session we will discuss design considerations that should be made when starting a new power sensitive embedded design, which include choosing the hardware with desired capabilities, defining a hardware architecture that will allow software to dynamically control power consumption, defining appropriate power usage profiles, making the appropriate choice of an operating system and drivers, choosing measurable power goals and providing these goals to the software development team to track throughout the development process.